nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Exporting all entries : `export`

-Exports the entries into a .csv file
+Exports the entries into a .csv file located in the current directory as (/data/export.csv)

+* Note: Export currently does not support Events.

+*  Usage Note: JABPro must have write permissions, this means that if the .csv file is open, exporting again will not be possible.

 Format: `export`